honkerst/plex_export_to_letterboxd_and_trakt/README.md

 - `tmdbID` - The Movie Database ID
 - `Rating10` - Your rating (1-10 scale, rounded)
 - `WatchedDate` - Date in format: `YYYY-MM-DD` (corrected for Webtools-NG bug)
+- `Review` - Your user review from Plex (if available and review fetching is enabled)
+  - Empty string if no review exists
+  - Only added to Letterboxd CSV, not Trakt CSV

 ### Trakt Format (`processed_movies_trakt.csv`)
 - `tmdb_id` - The Movie Database ID